 People use them as part of their nootropic stacks to improve memory and increase focus - especially for studying or doing work in school or at the office.

 While it's true that racetams help people learn faster, I was surprised to learn that they may actually be stimulating your brain stem!
 That's right, not your cortex, but your brain stem (which is responsible for regulating arousal, attention, alertness and consciousness).

-According to researchers in France, people who took Piracetam have reported increased level of consciousness, and they experienced more intense sensation.
+According to researchers in France, people who took Piracetam have reported an increased level of consciousness, and they experienced more intense sensations.
 They noted that the participants were able to tell when they had slept and how much sleep they had.
 This research suggests the possibility of a link between racetams and altered cognitive function.

-A recent study from Japan investigated the effects of Piracetam on cortical excitability in young rats .
+A recent study from Japan investigated the effects of Piracetam on cortical excitability in young rats.
 They found that taking Piracetam led to increased cortical excitability and activity.
-This indicates that Piracetam can increase your brain’s ability to learn, but it may also lead to hyperactivity which could contribute to symptoms of ADHD like impulsiveness and hyperactivity.
+This indicates that Piracetam can increase your brain's ability to learn, but it may also lead to hyperactivity which could contribute to symptoms of ADHD like impulsiveness and hyperactivity.

 Racetams are known to increase your brain's ability to learn quickly and even enhance memory.
 They may even help you stay focused while you're studying and performing other tasks.

 While a racetam may be able to help you feel more alert (thus helping with concentration), it actually can also cause hyperactivity - which could lead to symptoms of ADHD.